jupyter-incubator/declarativewidgets_explorer/README.md

-# Vega Polymer widget for the Jupyter notebook
+# Explorer visualization widget for the Jupyter notebook